EUSRR vs HKC

 In summary, it would be safe to presume about US$ 150,000 as environmental / waste management costs in Turkey for all types of wastes identified in an Inventory of hazardous materials developed as per the IMO’s Resolution MEPC.269(68) guidelines and adds an additional US$ 15 per LDT for hazardous waste management if recycled in Turkey as compared to India.

 It is to be noted that the higher cost of wages and hazardous waste management cannot be associated with a higher quality of work.
 For example, heavy metal contamination levels at the coast of Aliaga’s ship recycling zone exceed the prescribed limits and are considered heavily polluted (Source: Heavy metals contamination levels at the coast of Aliaga ship recycling zone, Marine Pollution Bulletin 64(4):8827 published in March 2012).
-Including labor and hazardous waste management costs, Turkey should offer US$ 30 - US$ 35 per LDT less than the prices offered in India (or any South Asian recycling Country).
-However, the fact is that Turkey consistently offers US$ 90 to US$ 160 per LDT less than India (or any South Asian recycling Country) as the domestic value of steel generated from recycling is less when compared with South Asian countries.
+Including labor and hazardous waste management costs, Turkey should offer US$ 30 - US$ 35 per LDT, less than the prices offered in India (or any South Asian recycling Country).
+However, the fact is that Turkey consistently offers US$ 90 to US$ 160 per LDT less than India (or any South Asian recycling Country), as the domestic value of steel generated from recycling is less when compared with South Asian countries.
 The EU list of ship recycling yards even offers US$ 200 - US$ 300 less per LDT than the sub-continent.

 All of the above factors should serve as an eye-opener for those who believe that ship recycling yards in South Asia offer higher prices due to the implementation of poor/inferior recycling practices aimed at cost-cutting.
 The significant improvements undertaken by the South Asian ship recycling facilities within the last few years must be acknowledged and appreciated by the global maritime community, rather than criticized and ignored because of the use of beaching as a method for docking/grounding/landing ships for recycling.
 The contribution of the ship recycling industry toward sustainability is immense.
 It also helps to decarbonize the atmosphere in the wake of issues such as global warming, depletion of the ozone layer, and climate change.